vigoren/foundryvtt-simple-calendar/docs/Configuration.md

 Mixed|This option is a blend of the self and third party options.
 Simple calendar can change the game world time and and changes made by other modules are reflected in Simple Calendar.
 This setting is ideal if you want to use Simple Calendar and another module to change the game time.|Will update the game world time|Will update it's own time based on changes to the game world time, following what other modules say the time is.

 The most common interaction with another module is likely to be with Calendar/Weather.
 For this module I recommend using the "Self" or "Mixed" setting.
 With self weather effects will still trigger from Calendar/Weather as you advance time in Simple Calendar.
 Only use mixed if you also want to be able to use the Calendar/Weather controls to advance time to certain points (like dawn or dusk).

+### Pathfinder 2E: World Clock Sync
+For games running the Pathfinder 2E system, this setting will attempt to keep Simple Calendars date and time in sync with the Pathfinder 2E's World Clock.
+- The setting only appears if you are using the Pathfinder 2E system.
+- The Setting is enabled by default.
+- For the Golarion (Absalom Reckoning) Date Theme in PF2E's world clock use Simple Calendars Golarian: Pathfinder 2E predefined calendar.
+- For the Earth (Gregorian) or Unthemed (Gregorian) Date Theme in PF2E's world clock use Simple Calendars Gregorian predefined calendar

 #### Show Clock